-It may be that your scheme decides to provide licences for tenants in training flats.
-These may offer more flexibility in terms of moving clients on.
-However, training flat tenancies can be facilitated on normal ASTs.
+Training flat tenancies can be facilitated on normal SATs.
 Although these carry an initial fixed term of six months, it is possible to relinquish these at an earlier date (with the agreement of landlord and tenant) and move the client on to more long-term shared housing.